Bhargavimadipoju/html_day_03/README.md

 # line_break_tag

-when ever you use the <br/> element, anthibg following it starts from the next line.<br>
+when ever you use the <br/> element, anything following it starts from the next line.<br>

 it is an example of empty element, <br>